Nowadays the term kind of describes a person who inspires an artist. Kind of.

 Beauty inspires, there’s no doubt about it.
 And beauty inspires because it always dies.
 Sooner or later, but it always does so.
 Gorgeous people grow old, flowers wither away…

-I believe this to be a pretty vague concept.
+A muse is also kind of a vague concept.
 A construct of the mind, a muse is often unreachable for the artist.
 Maybe it’s just me and my unrequited love stories, but the truth is that we write about other human beings.
 Art is not just about introspection, or about what we see, but also about what we want to see.

 We hope.
 That’s one of our redeeming qualities: we hope.
 And thus we write, and we paint, and we sculpt, and we sing.
 About other people.
 About those who love us or those who don’t, about those who we see worthy of becoming more than just flesh and blood.